isaac-adebayo/github-actions/README.md

 ## Practical Implementation of Github Action Continous Integration (CI)

-### _This project involves using Github Action to automate the processes of build, test and deployment to Docker Hub a simple node.js application running on port 3000 to display a simple text on the web browser._
+### _In this project, Github Actions was used to automate the processes of build, test and deployment to Docker Hub a simple node.js application running on port 3000 to display a simple text on the web browser._

 ### Setting Up the Project: